Fileurix3/anime_recommendations_back/README.md

    - **Genres**: The system creates a genre vector, assigning 1 for present genres and 0 for absent ones

-   - **Episodes and Air Date**: The system calculates the minimum and maximum episode count and air dates from the user's favorites to find anime with similar length and release periods
+   - **Episodes and Air Date**: The system calculates the standard deviation for the number of episodes and air dates from user-selected anime to find anime of the same duration and release period

 3. **Recommendation Generation**:

    - **Filtering**: It filters out anime already in the user’s favorites and limits recommendations to similar episode counts and air dates.
-   - **Cosine Similarity**: Calculates similarity based on genre vectors and synopsis content using cosine similarity for more relevant recommendations.
+   - **Cosine Similarity**: Calculates similarity based on genre vectors and synopsis content using cosine similarity for more relevant recommendations

-4. **Caching**: After calculating recommendations, it stores the result in Redis with a TTL of one week.
+4. **Caching**: After calculating recommendations, it stores the result in Redis with a TTL of 24h

 5. **Response**: Finally, the system returns a list of recommended anime to the user.